ethereum/ethereum-org-website/src/content/history/index.md

 sidebarDepth: 1
 ---

 This page explains the history of Ethereum from its inception to its first production release.
+A timeline of network upgrades is also available on our [timeline page](/history/network-upgrades).

 ## Inception {#inception}